 In our view, baseball is one of the best micro-betting sports for a few reasons.
 Whether betting on an inning, an at-bat, or a specific pitch, these wagers are settled very quickly.
 There are also about 30 seconds between each pitch, which gives the bettor more time to adjust to the updated betting lines than we see in other sports.

-Another great sport for micro betting is golf because things aren’t such a rush.
+Golf is another great sport for micro betting, since events take more time to unfold.
 There can be several minutes between shots for each player, which allows you to take your time to consider betting on the score of a specific hole coming up soon.
 Live odds also change much more slowly in golf betting than in other sports.

 What are the most popular micro sports bets?